-- a.
-The student may appeal to the College President within five days after receipt of the decision by the Vice President, Student Services/Vice President, Instruction. - b.
+a.
+The student may appeal to the College President.
+Such appeals shall be in writing and postmarked within five (5) days\ of the delivery of the decision to the student.

+b.
 The College President shall provide the student with a hearing, if requested, and shall review the appeal.
 The appeal shall be limited to a review of supporting documents and based only on the following:

-- Due Process: To determine whether the Grievance Committee was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and to present information and that all parties were given a reasonable opportunity to prepare and to present a response to those allegations.
-Deviations from designated procedures will not be a basis for sustaining an appeal unless significant prejudice results. - New Information: To consider new information, sufficient to alter a decision, or other relevant facts not brought out in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original Grievance Committee. - c.
-A written notice of the College President's decision shall be provided to the student within ten days of the hearing.
+• Due Process: To determine whether the Grievance Committee was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and to present information and that all parties were given a reasonable opportunity to prepare and to present a response to those allegations.
+Deviations from designated procedures will not be a basis for sustaining an appeal unless significant prejudice results.

+• New Information: To consider new information, sufficient to alter a decision, or other relevant facts not brought out in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original Grievance Committee.

+c.
+A written notice of the President's decision shall be provided to the student within ten (10) days\ of the hearing.